FahsaiNak/CombatRL/README.md

 ### Methods
 The project implements two MARL algorithms:
 * Q-learning: The antibody agent employs Q-learning to learn a policy for binding to the antigen.
 * M3DDPG: This actor-critic based approach inspired by minimax is used for the antigen agent.
 It allows the antigen to learn a policy for mutating its structure to evade the antibody.
-This implementation is based on the PyTorch version of M3DDPG [source](https://github.com/yoshinobc/M3DDPG-pytorch)
+This implementation is based on the [PyTorch version](https://github.com/yoshinobc/M3DDPG-pytorch) of M3DDPG.

 The simulation environment models the interaction between the antibody and antigen.
 The agents receive rewards based on their actions (binding or mutation) and the resulting outcome.

 ### Dependencies